Skip to main content

 'Content-Type': 'application/json',

-You can learn more in the PayPal documentation.
+More details can be found in the PayPal documentation.

 In this example, the "http request" node is used.
 It can be used to make HTTP requests.

-- Drag the "http request" node to the workspace and connect it to the node from the previous step.
+• Drag the "http request" node onto the workspace and connect it to the node from the previous step.

 In this example, we made a request to PayPal to generate a payment link with data from the previous node.

-You can learn more in the PayPal documentation.
+More details can be found in the PayPal documentation.

-- Drag the "api" node to the workspace and connect it to the node from the previous step.
+• Drag the "admin-api" node onto the workspace and connect it to the node from the previous step.

-- Select the method "Update Payment Session" and insert the code from the description below into the "Data" field.
+• Insert the code from the description below into the "Query parameters" field.

 {